-Nathalie Gabrielsson’s work investigates ideological behaviors in Sweden during the 70s and 80s which transformed the foundation of the unique social model “Folkhemmet”.
-A hidden revolution was led by a network of think tanks established by Swedish industrial and commercial powers, not only aiming to change the political agenda, but also the perception of reality and the notion of truth.
-Their strategies were based on storytelling with a specific dramaturgy.
-Every attempt to define and recognize it as a revolution has been dismissed as a conspiracy theory.
+Nathalie Gabrielsson’s The Campaign investigates ideological behaviors in Sweden during the 70s and 80s which transformed the foundation of the social model and affected the definition of Swedish national identity.
+Industrial and commercial powers established a network of think tanks which led a hidden revolution, aiming not only to change the political agenda, but also the perception of reality and the notion of truth.
+Their strategies were based on storytelling using a specific dramaturgy.
+Every attempt to define and recognize what happened as a centrally organized campaign has been dismissed as a conspiracy theory.

-Gabrielsson’s exhibition project will produce and reconstruct documents exploring how a massive campaign was designed to implement a new grand narrative, successfully made without resistance or violence.
-The strategies in use bear significant relevance to today’s concerns about Fake News, fact resistance, science denialism, post-truth, political contempt, media independence and populism.
+Gabrielsson’s project produces and reconstructs documents which explore how a massive campaign was designed to implement a new grand narrative, successfully realized without resistance or violence.
+The strategies used bear significant relevance to contemporary concerns about fake news, fact resistance, science denialism, post-truth, political contempt, media independence and populism.

 Nathalie Gabrielsson (Sweden, 1986) produces performances, videos, texts and installations.
 In 2014 she founded the research structure Kybernein Institute (KI) to address the overlaps between policy making and cultural production.
 Through the production of exhibitions, performances and events, KI explores how narratives become policy; how ideas formed by language, text, and image are ultimately implemented through acts of politics.

 Kybernein Project Team: Nathalie Gabrielsson, Principal Investigator; Peter Sköld, Co-Investigator; Johan Hjerpe, Graphic Design.